EdgarC97/Back-LinkUP/README.md

   - `DELETE /api/v1/user/{email}`

 > [!CAUTION]
-> Be careful when using the DELETE endpoint as it permanently removes a user from the system.
+> Be careful when using the DELETE endpoint as it permanently removes a user from the system.> Be careful when using the DELETE endpoint as it permanently removes a user from the system.> Be careful when using the DELETE endpoint as it permanently removes a user from the system.

 ### Dashboard
 - Endpoints: